Nabarun/CrmTest/README.md

    4. Alternate approach is to search for Network access in Quick find box
    5. Add a range of ip address which will have your public ip address included
    6. Save it and try again.

+2. Which user should I be in order to execute this node module
+A. Ideally you should be the system admin of the org.

+###License
+This is an open source initiative supported by ISC license https://opensource.org/licenses/ISC